tobil4sk/pcre2-ocaml/README.md

     expressions more straightforward and powerful than the Emacs-style regular expressions used in the `Str`-module in the standard OCaml distribution.

-  * PCRE-OCaml is reentrant and thus thread-safe, which is not the case for the `Str`-module in the OCaml standard library.
+  * PCRE2-OCaml is reentrant and thus thread-safe, which is not the case for the `Str`-module in the OCaml standard library.
 Using reentrant libraries also means more convenience for programmers.
 They do not have to reason about states in which the library might be in.